-For many of you out there you may never have heard of periodization let alone reverse periodization.
+For many of you out there you may never have heard of periodisation let alone reverse periodisation.

 How does it work?

 Within cycling it generally goes through 3 main phases of base, build and peak although some people use more phases with different names.
 I find 3 phases sufficient and simple enough to work with.
 Generally base training is done in the winter which consists of long, slow steady miles to build aerobic fitness.
 The next phase moves onto the build phase where some intensity is added to the sessions to build muscular endurance along with some anaerobic efforts.
 The last phase is the peak which gets you ready for race fitness, sessions now replicate race duration/intensity to replicate the demands on the body.

 There is a saying that “the bigger the base, the bigger peak” however there are many other factors that influence this such as training time available/number of years cycling etc.

 The reverse periodisation structure instead starts with anaerobic hard efforts before moving onto more tempo work with some high intensity to increase the length of fatigue at higher intensity.
 It then moves to endurance phase before finally ending up at the peak by doing low intensity training with a mix of high intensity max race efforts.
 By developing the speed/power first then teaching your body to maintain it for longer you may benefit with a dramatic improvement in you speed endurance over the training plan.

 For me, I’m a great fan of the normal method as this has been proved numerous times in the pasted with pro athletes however this does require a large amount of hours to be beneficial, such as around 10hours per week.

 My training has been going well using this method and my FTP has increased steadily however what prompted me to write this article was speaking to another cyclist who has been doing the reverse.

 We started from a greater power difference but to date the gap has reduced greatly.
 Now this is not an exact experiment as there are many other factors to take into account however it was interesting to see it on paper.